Welcome to SeaWorld Orlando. Celebrating 50 years Sea of Surprises.

 Now, what’s a school without a crossing guard?
 This guy was a total hoot.
 He interacted with the crowd and guests who were looking for a seat.
 He used his stop sign as a prop which became so funny.
 You really gotta check him out.

-During this very comical storyline, you will meet the principal, school personal such as the nurse, the lunch lady and trip.
+During this very comical storyline, you will meet the principal, school personnel such as the nurse, the lunch lady and trip.

 Trip is a senior varsity letterman or you can say superstar that will do anything to get and win that scholarship.
 Since Clyde & Seamore’s graduation is on the line, Trip does the unthinkable.